-If, as is being assumed here, the probability of tube replacement is high, the only legitimate purpose of (α) is to accommodate variability in wiring capacities; it is incorrect to use (α) to accommodate for tube-capacity variability as well, for the reason that an amplifier tuned with a set of tubes having capacities off in one direction would be doubly 2 The tunable amplifier of Example 3 of Sec.
-4.11 was intended for use in cell-equipped operating locations of semilaboratory type.
-1 The author recalls an attempt to carry out a simple measurement of cathodebias voltage in a high-gain 60-Mc/sec amplifier.
+If, as is being assumed here, the probability of tube replacement is high, the only legitimate purpose of (α) is to accomodate variability in wiring capacities; it is incorrect to use (α) to accomodate for tubecapacity variability as well, for the reason that an amplifier tuned with a set of tubes having capacities off in one direction would be doubly 1 The author recalls an attempt to carry out a simple measurement of cathodebias voltage in a high-gain 60-Mc/sec amplifier.
 Attaching clip leads caused the amplifier to regenerate and led to the false conclusion that the tube was drawing excessive current.
-The precaution of removing the next tube from its socket was not obvious to the man making the measurement, who, although an intelligent and welltrained electrical engineer, was not accustomed to high-gain amplifiers. mistuned with a set of replacement tubes having capacities at the other extreme.1 But, as already pointed out, in a well-designed mechanical layout the component locations are accurately specified; hence the possibility of being able to accommodate wiring-capacity variability is not very important.
+The precaution of removing the next tube from its socket was not obvious to the man making the measurement, who, although an intelligent and welltrained electrical engineer, was not accustomed to high-gain amplifiers.
+2 The tunable amplifier of Example 3 of Sec.
+4-11 was intended for use in wellequipped operating locations of semilaboratory type. mistuned with a set of replacement tubes having capacities at the other extreme. $^{1} \ \ \,$ But, as already pointed out, in a well-designed mechanical layout the component locations are accurately specified; hence the possibility of being able to accommodate wiring-capacity variability is not very important.
 The advantages of (β) , i.e., pretuned coils, are substantial: